jProgr/jprogr.github.io/pages/books-read.md

 - The 100-year-old man who climbed out the window and disappeared - Jonas Jonasson.
 - The manga guide to Relativity - Hideo Nitta, Masafumi Yamamoto, Keita Takatsu.
 - How to Live on Twenty-Four Hours a Day - Arnold Bennett.
+- 100 Go mistakes and how to avoid them - Teiva Harsanyi.
 - Lolita - Vladimir Nabokov.
 - Invitation to a Beheading - Vladimir Nabokov.
 - Beginning iPhone Development with Swift 5 - Wallace Wang.